Moon Bloom Therapy

 What if the things that make you different are your strengths?

 I am curious about your experiences, the challenges you have come up against, and the meanings you have made of them.
 Together, we work to reconnect you with your values, preferences, and the knowledge your life has given you.
 I work with individuals, couples, families, and groups — cultivating growth and healing through relationships shaped by meaning, accountability, and care.
-Change happens in a relationships.
+Change happens in relationships.

 At its best, therapy is a process of rewriting the stories we are living — noticing the moments that fall outside the problem's influence and enriching our understanding of who we are when the problem isn't the loudest voice.
 I bring dignity, intellect, compassion, humor, and transparency to each session.